themartiancompany/.github/profile/README.md

 Yes we know this may be weird to read but what do you want to do about it?

-If you have doubts go ask Elon Musk, it's not he wil tell you all the truth anyway.
+If you have doubts go ask Elon Musk, but it's not he will tell you all the truth anyway.